-Activists moderate and manage content on the No Hate Speech Movement platform, increase effectiveness and impact, the campaign promoted awareness, access to information, and sense of community and participation through social media and online activists.
-The project illustrates that a range of complementary digital tools supports and enhances initiatives with social inclusion implications.
-In other-words, leveraging a range of digital media increases impact of campaigns designed to create awareness, inform and thus reduce behaviours online and offline that contribute to social exclusion.
+By combining a range of social media and creating an online community of volunteers to increase effectiveness and impact, the campaign promoted awareness, access to information, and a sense of community and participation through social media and online activists.
+The project illustrates that having a range of complementary digital tools supports and enhances initiatives with social inclusion implications.
+In other words, leveraging a range of digital media increases the impact of campaigns designed to create awareness, inform and thus reduce behaviours, online and offline, that contribute to social exclusion.